Compute

 Service stability is severely affected by fork issues.

-When RDB backups are generated, the Append Only File (AOF) is rewritten, or full data is synchronized, and a fork is called, which increases latency and causes out of memory (OOM) issues.
+When RDB backups are generated, the Append Only File (AOF) is rewritten, or full data is synchronized, a fork is called.
+This increases latency and causes out of memory (OOM) issues.

 Service stability is improved as fork issues are addressed.